 Structure of Legal Education

-The “ADA” University requires acquiring at least 240 ECTS credits for graduating from an undergraduate program.
-In this regard, the Bachelor of Laws (LL.B.) is offered as a full-time undergraduate degree program and partially taught in English (24 courses out of 47 total courses are offered in English).
-In the last year of education, the law “specialization” is offered in three directions: "Law and Government", "Law and Business” and "Law and Technology ".
+The ADA University requires acquiring at least 240 ECTS credits for graduating from an undergraduate program.
+In this regard, the Bachelor of Laws (LL.B.) is offered as a full-time undergraduate degree program, and it is partially taught in English (24 courses out of 47 total courses are offered in English).
+In the last year of legal education, the “specialization” is offered in three directions: "Law and Government", "Law and Business” and "Law and Technology ".

 Furthermore, the Law School places a strong emphasis on clinical and practical legal education.
-Therefore, it requires students to complete two summer externships (offered in the First Instant Courts, the Prosecutor’s Offices, and Law Firms), a “Legal Clinic” course, and 2 additional courses on “Legal Writing and Research”.
+It requires students to complete two summer externships (offered in the Courts, the Prosecutor’s Offices, and the Law Firms), a “Legal Clinic” course, and 2 more courses on “Legal Writing and Research”.

-The ADA University enjoys wide academic cooperation and student exchange agreements with more than 133 (one hundred thirty-three) foreign universities from 44 (fourty-four) countries.
-In this regard, the Law Program has exchange agreements with more than 80 (eighty) Schools of Law, representing different international universities, including American University (USA), University of Glasgow (UK), Tel-Aviv University (Israel), University of Bologna (Italy), University of Geneva (Switzerland), Martin Luther University (Germany) and Catholic University of Lille (France), Mykolas Romeris University (Lithuania).
-See the list of all partner universities here.
+The ADA University enjoys wide academic cooperation and student exchange agreements with more than 146 foreign universities from 44 countries.
+In this regard, the Law School has partnership or exchange agreements with dozens of Law Schools representing different international universities, including American University (USA), University of Glasgow (UK), Tel-Aviv University (Israel), University of Bologna (Italy), University of Geneva (Switzerland), Martin Luther University (Germany), Catholic University of Lille (France), and Mykolas Romeris University (Lithuania).

-As legal education has been acquiring transnational character in the modern world, the School of Law offers courses both in Azerbaijani and English.
-In this regard, while some courses, which are strictly affiliated with national jurisprudence are offered in Azerbaijani (e.g., “Constitutional Law”, “Criminal Law”, “Law of Obligations” or “Criminal Procedural Law”), other courses with international or theoretical dimensions (e.g., “International Public Law”, “EU Law”, or Jurisprudence) are taught in English.
+As legal education has been acquiring a transnational character in the modern world, the School of Law offers courses both in Azerbaijani and English.
+In this regard, while some courses, which are strictly affiliated with national jurisprudence are offered in Azerbaijani (e.g., “Constitutional Law,” “Criminal Law,” “Law of Obligations,” or “Criminal Procedural Law”), other relevant courses with international or theoretical dimensions (e.g., “International Public Law,” “EU Law,” or Jurisprudence) are taught in English.

 Education offered at ADA University is not only aimed at providing students with those capacities, which will enable them to be masters of their fate and to think critically about any permissible conceptions of the good, but also introducing them to civic virtues, which will lead them to be good citizens.